MrMegaNova/docker-wireguard/README.md

 With regards to arm32/64 devices, Raspberry Pi 2-4 running the [official ubuntu images](https://ubuntu.com/download/raspberry-pi) or Raspbian Buster are supported out of the box.
 For all other devices and OSes, you can try installing the kernel headers on the host, and mapping `/usr/src:/usr/src` and it may just work (no guarantees).

 This can be run as a server or a client, based on the parameters used.

 ## Server Mode
 If the environment variable `PEERS` is set to a number or a list of strings separated by comma, the container will run in server mode and the necessary server and peer/client confs will be generated.
 The peer/client config qr codes will be output in the docker log.
 They will also be saved in text and png format under `/config/peerX` in case `PEERS` is a variable and an integer or `/config/peer_X` in case a list of names was provided instead of an integer.

-Variables `SERVERURL`, `SERVERPORT`, `INTERNAL_SUBNET` and `PEERDNS` are optional variables used for server mode.
+Variables `SERVERURL`, `SERVERPORT`, `INTERNAL_SUBNET_IPV4`, `INTERNAL_SUBNET_IPV6` and `PEERDNS` are optional variables used for server mode.
 Any changes to these environment variables will trigger regeneration of server and peer confs.
 Peer/client confs will be recreated with existing private/public keys.
 Delete the peer folders for the keys to be recreated along with the confs.

 To add more peers/clients later on, you increment the `PEERS` environment variable or add more elements to the list and recreate the container.